Reproducibility in the Control of Autonomous Mobility-on-Demand Systems

 \subsubsection{Assumptions}

 When paired with fluid dynamics~\cite{pavone2012robotic}, network flow models treat vehicle and passenger flows as continuous variables.
-Although this abstraction deviates from the discrete nature of individual trips and vehicles, it enables significant computational simplifications.
-For instance, problems originally formulated as integer programs can often be relaxed into linear programs, allowing for more scalable optimization even when considering large networks.
-In fact, when studying large transportation networks, a recent study showed that the difference between using a microscopic simulation or a (continuous) network flow model is marginal when analyzing effects on a system-level~\cite{molter2024public,lienkamp2024column}, which further motivates the use of network flow models.
+Although this abstraction departs from the discrete nature of individual trips and vehicles, it enables substantial computational simplifications: problems originally formulated as integer programs can often be relaxed to linear programs, supporting scalable optimization even on large networks.
+For large transportation systems, recent studies show that the difference between microscopic simulation and continuous network flow models is marginal at the system level~\cite{molter2024public,lienkamp2024column}, further motivating their use.